 LaserGen was acquired by Agilent in 2018.
 They were originally working with National Instruments to develop a new NGS system.
-National Instruments will provide the hardware while LaserGen will provide their ‘Lightning Terminator’ chemistry – a reversible terminator chemistry using photocleavable dyes and terminating groups, allowing for the use of standard DNA polymerases.
+National Instruments would provide the hardware while LaserGen would provide their ‘Lightning Terminator’ chemistry – a reversible terminator chemistry using photocleavable dyes and terminating groups, allowing for the use of standard DNA polymerases.
 The hope is that this will lead to higher accuracy and longer reads.
-Their initial projections are for an instrument that is capable of generating at least 1Gb per day.
+Their initial projections were for an instrument that is capable of generating at least 1Gb per day.
 Agilent has not yet announced platform specs or a launch date.

 Projected commercial availability: Unknown